nextflow-io/training/docs/basic_training/modules.md

 Hola mundo!
 ```

-As highlighted above, the script will print `Hola mundo!` instead of `Hello world!` because parameters are inherited from the including context.
+As highlighted above, the script will print `Hola mundo!` instead of `Hello world!` because parameters inherited from the including context are overwritten by the definitions in the script file where they're being included.

 !!! info